GoogleContainerTools/distroless/deb_packages/README.md

 For a `deb_packages` rule named `foo_bar`, packages can be used by loading `load("@foo_bar//debs:deb_packages.bzl", "foo_bar")` into your `BUILD` file, then referencing the package with `foo_bar['packagename']`.

-The packagename is expected to be the exact package name as available upstream.
+The packagename is expected to be the exact package name as available upstream, with an optional version string appended.
 This is not enforced by bazel or these rules, but makes automatic parsing and updating much easier.
 If you use the `update_workspace` helper, version pinning with `packagename=version` is supported.